 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #50.

 This church holds five services each weekend, and we attended the first one.
 I was disappointed over the lack of college students present, despite its proximity to campus.
 I doubt many students would attend the two Sunday morning services either, but I wonder about the two Sunday evening ones.

 Of the three Roman Catholic churches we attended, this one interests me the most.
 The people were more friendly, the structure less formal, and the message more accessible than my other two experiences.
-Even so, they still have a way to go to match some of the more engaging Protestant churches we’ve attended.
+To me they represent the best in class for their stream on Christianity.